Submissions Guide and Style Sheet for Articles and Book Reviews

 Book review correspondence should be directed to the journal’s Book Review Editor, Gina G. Bennett at GBennett@coker.edu.
 A list of Books Available for Review can be found here: https://journals.gmu.edu/index.php/whc/books-available-for-review

 Individual submissions may appear in the Articles section of the journal or, with the author’s permission, may be integrated into Forums, a regular feature in which related studies on a common world history process or theme are organized and introduced by the editor.
 Forums are usually preceded by Calls for Papers on the subject, and their deadlines for submission are included in the Call.

-Alternatively, Forums are curated by a Guest editor, who may select edit, and arrange for the peer review of Forum articles he or she has chosen or obtained through a Call for Papers.
+Alternatively, Forums are curated by a Guest editor, who may select edit, and arrange for the peer review of Forum articles they have chosen or obtained through a Call for Papers.
 Past Guest editors have included former Presidents of the World History Association, the current WHA President, Laura J. Mitchell, and a past President of the American Historical Association, Patrick Manning.
-Those interested in serving as Guest editor should contact the Editor, Marc Jason Gilbert, at firstname.lastname@example.org.
+Those interested in serving as Guest editor should contact the Editor, Cynthia Ross, at email@example.com.

 General Tone of Articles

 World History Connected puts a premium on engaging writing.
 The journal wants articles that readers will enjoy enough to pass on to colleagues and to students.
 We want prose that is lively as well as informative.
 The journal’s peer reviewers are as adept at helping to enliven traditional academic journal writing (and chapters of theses and dissertations) as they are at encouraging professionalism in essays that may require it.